 Overall, the discussion of exposure in Chapter 3 is markedly improved and does a good job of summarizing and contextualizing oxides of nitrogen exposure science within broader discussions of health effects.
 However, the exposure terminology is inconsistent and, in some cases, confusing.
 Measurements at ambient sites, for example, sometimes are referred to as "exposures" and sometimes as "personal exposure measurements."
-The confusing terminology is particularly evident in the sections pertaining to long-term exposures.
+The inconsistent terminology is particularly evident in the sections pertaining to long-term exposures.

-The evaluation of exposure modeling is inadequately nuanced and would benefit from input by those with statistics expertise.
+The evaluation of exposure modeling should be revised.
 Statements promoting a specific modeling approach over another as being able to reflect spatiotemporal variability in oxides of nitrogen exposures are overstated.
-The discussion of land use regression approaches is incomplete and inaccurate in some sections.
+The discussion of spatial modeling (in particular, land use regression approaches) is incomplete and inaccurate in some sections.
+The EPA should give a more complete, accurate, and balanced presentation of modeling approaches, taking into account the limitations of each method.